NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 It can also then sync your public key and wallet address etc when you go back online.
 With this architecture it opens the doors to many new use cases...

-The whole point of the OASIS API is to allow everything to be fully interoperable so data can be shared between any provider, the architecture opens the doors for many more use cases like importing and exporting your data between providers, aggregating all your data to remove all silos so better sense making and AI machine learning can be made to analyse and to make predictions etc, smart contract interoperability, etc

-It also allows full data redundancy and for it to be network independent so if one network goes down it can automatically switch to the next fastest node in your area regardless of what network it is on...
+### Works Offline/Local Networks (LAN, Bluetooth, Mesh Networks)

+This same technology works across all of the API's (Avatar, Data, etc) so you can work offline if your connection to the internet goes down and will automatically sync once it goes back online.
+It even allows you to network over LAN, Bluetooth, Mesh Networks, etc.

+### Powerful Pick n Mix & Plug n Play UI Components

+Soon you will also have a very powerful intuitive UI allowing anyone to build an OAPP through a simple intuitive to use drag n drop interface plugging together the various components (web, unity, unreal, metaverse & more) you need allowing you to focus on your ideas rather than on how to implement them.
+This will lower the barrier to entry for non-technical people, the perfect low-code solution!

+### 2D/3D/Map/Meta Visusalization

+Our World also acts as the UI to the OASIS API allowing the various OAPP’s to have a 3D object/2D sprite representation on the 3D map of the world.
+They can then view meta data about the app as well as launch the app from within Our World (phase 1 of The OASIS you see in Ready Player One).Through the OASIS API people have a full geo-location API allowing them to fully control the 3D map, add quests, routes, sub-games, AR hotspots, and so much more.
+One possible use case would be Smart Cities amongst many more.

+### WEB 5 STAR OASIS Omniverse Interoperable Metaverse Low Code Generator

-WEB 5 OASIS STAR OMNIVERSE is built on top of the OASIS API and aggregates all the worlds data and expresses it within a cyberspace ontology using a cutting edge custom built ORM (Object Relational Mapper) called COSMIC.
+[The WEB 5 STAR OASIS Omniverse Interoperable Metaverse Low Code Generator](https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK#web5-star-odk) is built on top of the OASIS API and aggregates all the worlds data and expresses it within a cyberspace ontology using a cutting edge custom built ORM (Object Relational Mapper) called COSMIC.
 The STAR Omniverse is both a simulation & game of life and aggregates all metaverses into one fully integrated unified platform.
 It is also a fully integrated immersive interoperable metaverse Low Code Generator and soooooo much more.... ;-)

-The STAR ODK, the heart of the OASIS can even compile OAPP's to native code for each platform, provider, network, etc. For example, for Holochain Provider it dynamically generates the low-level Rust code, which acts as the DAL (Data
+The STAR ODK, the heart of the OASIS can even compile OAPP's to native code for each platform, provider, network, etc. For example, for Holochain Provider it dynamically generates the low-level Rust code, which acts as the DAL (Data Access Layer).
-Access Layer).
 It also dynamically generates the C# code that runs on top of it abstracting away the lower-level complexities and this acts as the BLL (Business Logic Layer).
 This has the additional benefit that you can now debug your app logic in C#, something you cannot do in rust.
 It also allows you to have the best of both worlds by giving you access to both rust and C# libraries.
 The possibilities are endless, time to unleash YOUR full potential!

+### AI/Machine Learning Over All Of World's Aggregated Data

 Both WEB 4 & WEB 5 use machine learning AI to analyse all of the worlds data to generate useful insights, predictions & so much more!

+### Summary

 To summarize, WEB4 OASIS API aggregates all of the worlds data into a fully unified API to allow better sense making to made, which then feeds into WEB5 STAR, which expresses it in a cyberspace ontology and connects the worlds data to the rest of the COSMOS and Galaxy... ;-)

-Soon you will also have a very powerful intuitive UI allowing anyone to build an OAPP through a simple intuitive to use drag n drop interface plugging together the various components you need allowing you to focus on your ideas rather than on how to implement them.
-This will lower the barrier to entry for non-technical people, the perfect low-code solution!

-Our World also acts as the UI to the OASIS API allowing the various OAPP’s to have a 3D object/2D sprite representation on the 3D map of the world.
-They can then view meta data about the app as well as launch the app from within Our World (phase 1 of The OASIS you see in Ready Player One).Through the OASIS API people have a full geo-location API allowing them to fully control the 3D map, add quests, routes, sub-games, AR hotspots, and so much more.
-One possible use case would be Smart Cities amongst many more.

 <a name="web4-oasisapi-benefits"></a>
 ## Benefits Of Building On The WEB4 OASIS API: